The information in this article applies to:

 If you are not the individual who created the AutoCAD file, contact the person who did create the AutoCAD file to determine if any of the conditions listed above apply.

 Additional entities are sometimes added to the list of those supported for import when new versions of Chief Architect are released.
-To learn more, see our Upgrade Information web page.
+To learn more, please see the article "Features Introduced In Prior Versions of Chief Architect" in the Related Articles section below.